Link

 Q: Will my existing tests still pass?

 In most cases, yes.
-JDeli is designed to be compatible with ImageIO behavior while adding improvements.
+JDeli is designed to be compatible with ImageIO while adding improvements.

 Q: What if I encounter issues?